mockito/shipkit/README.md

   - avoiding releases when binaries are the same
   - pulling information about contributors and including it in release notes and pom.xml files
   - and all that in a sweet little package, fully integrated, neatly automated, easy to roll out
 - 2017, July - we will be present at [Confitura '17 conference](https://2017.confitura.pl) in Warsaw, PL, on 1st of July.
-We submitted a paper, if it gets accepted, Shipkit will be revealed in all its might!
+  - our presentation was accepted!

 ## Future